-A richer and more comprehensive review of these two studies is contained in the Final Report accompanying this Executive Summary.
-A wealth of more detailed information and analysis regarding these two studies is quickly and easily accessible online.
+A richer and more comprehensive review of both studies is contained in the Final Report accompanying this Executive Summary.
+A wealth of more detailed information and analysis regarding both studies is also quickly and easily accessible online.

-Respectfully Prepared and Submitted by: The DecisionInsite Team March 13, 2015
+Respectfully Prepared and Submitted by:

+The DecisionInsite Team